thealphadollar/revelare/_posts/2018-12-03-how-i-prepared-for-gsoc-18.md

 This wraps up the technical and organizational part of the preparation.
 There will be many emotional challenges you'll be facing while submitting the proposal: you'll lose hope at times, your patience might get over, you might grow jealousy towards your competitors and much more.
-It is highly important to keep yourself emotionally healthy during this phase, talk to your family, friends, and seniors for help and motivation.
+It is highly important to keep yourself emotionally healthy during this phase; talk to your family, friends, and seniors for help and motivation.

 I'm highly grateful :pray: to [Himanshu Mishra](https://www.github.com/orkohunter) and [Naresh Ramesh](https://www.github.com/ghostwriternr) for being